m-moshtagh/Oakjutsu/src/main/java/com/dogigiri/externallibs/test/mockito/mockito.md

 ![mockito](../pics/mockito3.png)
 ![mockito](../pics/mockito4.png)

-For dependencies we need mockito-core & mockito-jupiter.
+For installation, we need mockito-core & mockito-jupiter.

+### Test Doubles

+* Dummy: Objects not use in test, just fills the holes and keeps the compiler happy.
+* Fake: lightweight example of object which is not suitable for production, like in memory db and fake web service
+* Stub: provides canned answers, not intelligent enough to respond with anything, These can be hardcoded or configurable
+* Spy: More intelligent stub, keeps track of how it was used, also helps with verification.
+* Mocks: Use expectations, can fail the test if unexpected calls are made, The focus is on behavior verification.

 ## Usage

 ### Create inline mocks

-We can use static method `mock(dpendant.class)` This will return mock object with default values.
+We can use static method `mock(dpendant.class)` to initialize Dependencies in our test class and then pass them to the main class in setup method.

 ### Create mocks with annotation